ruskakimov/responsive-canvas/README.md

 ## What does it do?
 - Adapt canvas resolution to device screen resolution
-- Fit the viewport while preserving w:h ratio
+- Fit canvas to the viewport while preserving w:h ratio
 - Center canvas on the viewport